 As you plan your trip to the Great Smoky Mountains National Park, it is a good idea to get to know about the area before you visit.
-This allows for you to know what parts of the park to visit and some of the history behind the amazing views you will encounter.
 Here are 6 fun facts about the Great Smoky Mountains National Park:

 1. Early Settlers

 When you begin to look at the history of the Great Smoky Mountains National Park, it all begins long before some realize.
 When the first settlers came into the park in the late 1700s, they came across a land of permanent towns and stabilized crop fields.
 Once they began to explore, they found that the land had been settled on by the Cherokee Indians.
 Most of the Cherokee tribe was forced off the land during The Trail of Tears in the 1830s.
 However, there are still to this day, ancestors of the Cherokees living near the park.

 If you are wondering how the name “Smoky Mountains” was founded, it is actually quite simple.
 The name for the Great Smoky Mountains National Park originated because of the smoky haze that can often be found lingering around the edge of the mountains and dipping into the valley.
 Going back to the Cherokee heritage, the early natives called the area “Shaconage.”
 This word translates to “place of the blue smoke.”

 3. Black Bear Habitat

 One of the most popular things to do in the Great Smoky Mountains National Park for both locals and tourists is to drive through the Cades Cove loop in hopes to see both adult and baby black bears.
 The reason this is possible is because the national park is one of the largest, protected areas in the eastern United States for black bears.
 Biologists estimate there are roughly 1,500 bears living throughout the park, approximately two bears per square mile.